Genny4Real1/mycv/README.md

-Made from a template from: https://github.com/amirzenoozi/latex-cv-templates
+Made with a template from: https://github.com/amirzenoozi/latex-cv-templates